 Other Techniques to Learn about Users

-- Surveying Users – Using questionnaires to survey a population.
+- Surveying Users is using questionnaires to survey a population.
 Requires defining the population, finding a lists of the population, writing the questionnaire, distributing the questionnaires, receive the responds, cleaning the data and analyzing the responses.
-Typically requires 400 or more randomly sampled responds.
+Typically, it requires 400 or more randomly sampled responds.

-- Diaries – can be timed or event based entry.
+- Diaries can be time or event based entries.
 Entries can be answers to questions, either open-ended or closed-ended questions.
 You must find the users, and the number of users that keep the diaries will be small.

-- Interviewing and Focus groups – Meeting with know or potential users.
+- Interviewing and Focus groups are meeting with know or potential users.
 Requires designing the questions, finding the users, conducting the interview, collate the responds and analyzing.

-- Ethnographic Research – Observing know or potential users at the task.
+- Ethnographic Research is observing know or potential users at the task.
 We could use an ethnographic approach in our citizen science project by joining them on a field trip.

-- Literature Research – Academic approach of reading other research of users.
+- Literature Research is an academic approach of reading others’ research on the users.